Never Judge A Game By Its Cover

 Usually, the cover art is meant to give an impression of the overall plot of the game.
 In the case of Baldur's Gate 3, the visuals represent the main villain, who appears to be a simple adversary based on the design.
 But don't be too quick to judge, as it might be a cleverly designed subterfuge.

-Configuring Tactical Companions in Baldur's Gate 3
+The Unexpected Challenges in Baldur’s Gate 3

 Related Article